 It is possible to import a chart of accounts (including your classes, if you use them for funds) from the program QuickBooks from Intuit, when you are setting up a new database for a new organization in ACCOUNTS.

 To do this, you have to first export that information from QuickBooks.
 The following instructions apply to QuickBooks Premier Edition 2010.
 Hopefully other editions or years will follow similar steps - if yours is significantly different, please carefully write down the exact steps you had to use (in a format similar to what we have below) and email that to us, and we will incorporate it into these instructions.

-1.Use the QuickBooks menu options File ⇒ Utilities ⇒ Export ⇒ Lists to IIF Files.
+2.Use its menu option File ⇒ Utilities ⇒ Export ⇒ Lists to IIF Files.

 Having done this, you can use your exported file when you are on the ACCOUNTS program's Startup Accounts window, by checking the radio button options for "Import a Chart of Accounts exported from", and "QuickBooks".
 When you then click OK, you will be prompted to select an exported file.

 The window for selecting that file will start out displaying whatever is in the program's Data Directory, which is why it would be convenient to export your QuickBooks file to there.
 However, you can navigate to any other directory where you saved the file, and select it from there.

 After selecting the file and clicking OK, you will be asked whether you want to import exported QuickBooks Classes as equity/fund accounts.
 If you used classes in QuickBooks for that purpose (identifying income and expenses on different funds), and exported the Class List, answer Yes to that question.